cvraut/UKB_500K_exome_QC/notes/README.md

     - this should be the fastest & handle the high missing cases super fast too
     - only next step would be early term on read depth ... count the number of rd < 10 & break early if it exceeds 10% of the data
   - 5m21.648s to finish 360 snps (v1_5)
+  - 4m13.523s to finish 360 snps (v1_6)
+    - this time I vectorized instead of early term

 ## 2023 01 02
 - servers were rebooted